-The Exterior of St. Barts
+The Exterior Architecture of St Barts

 The building which Thomas Seaton Scott designed in 1867, no bigger than a chapel, is an admirably simple product of the Gothic Revival of the nineteenth century - when one thinks of the ornament lavished on the larger buildings of the period.
 Its low buttressed walls of local limestone support a steep roof, which was originally straddled by a belfry over the east end and a little spire over the west; these were removed in 1925, by which time they had deteriorated and funds were lacking for restoration.
 For a quarter-century Princess Louise's bells lay on the ground behind the church.
 On the street side, facing the rounds of Rideau Hall, the roof line is punctuated by iron- created dormers and a small porch.
 A bronze tablet beside the porch gives civic recognition to the church as a ‘heritage’ building.